 How Will You Plan Your Social Media Strategy?

-We all approach social media a bit differently.
+All businesses approach social media a bit differently.

 But the key point I hope you take from this is that you need to consciously ask a few questions about what you want, how you think you should get there, what success will look like and then…write it down.

 This post has been edited from its original version for comprehensiveness.
 It was originally written by Julie Neidlinger and was most recently updated by Breonna Bergstrom.